DmitryBurnaev/starlette-web/docs/receipts/channels.md

 Channels cannot be instantiated project-wise, in the same way as caches.
 In `channels`, the channel layer is instantiated for the whole duration of `async with` block, and holds a set of memory streams, which it uses to fire messages to subscribers.
-**Subscribers may be instantiated in a different thread**, than the main application, which goes against the fact that all `anyio` operations **are not threadsafe**.
+**Subscribers may be instantiated in a different thread**, then the main application, which goes against the fact that all `anyio` operations are **by-design not threadsafe**.

-The exact reason boils down to the fact, that async Queues depend on async Events, which do not function between different event-loops/threads.
+The exact reason boils down to the fact, that async Queues, which are used for synchronization, depend on async Events, which do not function between different event-loops/threads.
 A cross-thread/cross-event-loop pub-sub would require using synchronous `threading.Queue` instead, which is out of scope of responsibility of `starlette_web.common.channels`.

 In comparison, this is not an issue for caches, since all operations in caches are atomic and do not require pair-wise synchronization.

 In practice, this means, that you have to instantiate channels with `async with` block, every time you need to use them.
+See `starlette_web.tests.contrib.test_channels.TestChannelLayers` for examples of usage.